Click a button below to find out more.

 Training Product Development

-These draft training products are now available for your feedback.
+These draft training products were available online for public feedback in July 2019.

 The next step is to develop a Case for Endorsement for changes to the Training Package, which is to be provided to the IRC for approval and submitted to the AISC later this year.